-- 2.44 District centres play a vital role for local communities.
+- 2.47 District centres play a vital role for local communities.
 They are often central to the identity, character and appeal of a neighbourhood, surrounded by housing and accessible to all forms of transport.
 They can provide the focus for retail, leisure, public services, employment and education as well as housing.
-We have been actively involved in a range of initiatives to improve the quality and offer in district centres which includes the delivery of new development. - 2.45 In Newton Heath there are several vacant sites within the District Centre area that when developed will support the Centre's viability, these include the former Market Site, at Millwright Street and a group of property and vacant land in a prominent location fronting Oldham Road.
-A scheme is currently being developed for the construction of Council properties on the former Market site and Millwright Street has been identified for an Extra Care Scheme.
+We have been actively involved in a range of initiatives to improve the quality and offer in district centres which includes the delivery of new development. - 2.48 In Newton Heath there are several vacant sites within the District Centre area that when developed will support the Centre's viability, these include the former Market Site, at Millwright Street and a group of property and vacant land in a prominent location fronting Oldham Road.
+A scheme is currently being developed for the construction of Council properties on the former Market site, and Millwright Street has been identified for an Extra Care Scheme.
 A scheme for the development of apartments and family housing with the new owner of the former Chinese Warehouse (known as the Yes site) on Oldham Road is being progressed, with the new owner of the Yes Site and One Manchester.
-The scheme is being designed to potentially incorporate the Rosedale building should it become available.
-The Rosedale Building is currently still in the ownership of Daniel John's Ltd. who lost a Judicial Review case with the Council regarding the Council's refusal to dispose of land for its proposals.
-The building is currently in very poor condition and there are continuing doubts regarding the ability of the company to deliver a feasible scheme on the site or to manage the property. - 2.46 Harpurhey District Centre: The team are continuing to work with Habro, the long leaseholder, to improve and diversify the range and quality of uses within the Centre.
+The scheme is being designed to potentially incorporate the Rosedale building should it become available. - 2.49 Harpurhey District Centre: The team are continuing to work with Habro, the long leaseholder, to improve and diversify the range and quality of uses within the Centre.
 The market has been transferred from the Council to Habro who have appointed an experienced market operator to run the facility and invest in a number of improvements to its physical fabric and improve the offer.
-The team are also working with Habro to ensure that any development on adjoining sites is appropriate, of high quality and supports the sustainability of the district centre.
+The team are also working with Habro to ensure that any development on adjoining sites is appropriate, of high quality and supports the sustainability of the district centre. - 2.50 Wythenshawe Town Centre: The team have been working closely and over an extended period with the long leaseholders at Wythenshawe, St Modwen, to develop a proposition for investment into the centre that is viable and fundable.
+However, the impact and uncertainty which Covid-19 and lockdown brought has stalled these proposals.
+The town centre however has performed well through lockdown, and through a number of discussions the underlying characteristics of the centre provide an opportunity to promote regeneration as we come out of lockdown, particularly if new funding streams are available.
+It will be important to ensure that any investment takes account of the impact of Covid-19 on retail habits over the longer term to support sustainable development.